 Perhaps one of the most painful parts of this approach is dealing with the "production outage" level of mistake - a breakdown in trust.

 Trust is tantamount in any relationship.
-In working relationships, I really like the definition of trust from Agile Conversations
+In working relationships, I really like the definition of trust from Agile Conversations:

-2) I believe you will meet those expectations again, when we collaborate again in future
+1) I have expectations about what you will do that have been met before2) I believe you will meet those expectations again, when we collaborate again in future

 This is touched upon in Jeffrey and Squirrel’s podcast on Choosing Grief Over Guilt.
 It's unpleasant to experience behaviour contrary to my expectations, it is a violation of trust.
 It's not something to just skip over.
 The associated negative emotions won’t simply go away, or in the very least they won’t for me!
 Squirrel makes an excellent point: I can’t be curious[2]If I'm not in the mindset to be curious then my ability to effectively communicate is greatly inhibited.